-Beginning with the clinical training cycle September 2001, there will be six-week rotations in Emergency Medicine, Family Practice/Primary Care, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, Surgery-Orthopedics, and an Elective rotation.
+There will be eight six-week rotations.
+Configuration of time spent in each TBA; areas of rotation include Emergency Medicine, Family Practice/Primary Care, Internal Medicine, Obstetrics/

+Gynecology, Pediatrics, Psychiatry, Surgery, Orthopedics, and an Elective rotation.

 Following each rotation there will be End of Rotation Exercises at Barry University.